shsagir/play-area-sync/docs/install-craft-2.md

 }
 ```

-## Migrate database
+### Database migration

-Database migration is straight forward: export the database of the local installation and import it to your fortrabbit App.
+In case you have a database you want to export/import: Database migration is straight forward: export the database of the local installation and import it to your fortrabbit App.
 You can use a [GUI](mysql#toc-mysql-guis) or the shell.
 From the shell you start out by [opening up a tunnel](mysql#toc-shell-tunnel-mysql) and then use `mysqldump` to export and `mysql` to import:

 ```bash
 # on your local machine